Embed This Data

 - $46,420 per capita

 - Inflation (CPI):

 - FDI Inflow:

-The coalition of the center-left Social Democratic Party and the center-right Austrian People’s Party, led by Social Democrat Chancellor Werner Faymann, lost seats in September 2013 but retained a governing majority.
+The center-left Social Democratic Party and center-right Austrian People’s Party coalition, led by Social Democrat Chancellor Werner Faymann, lost seats in September 2013 but retained a governing majority.
 Eurosceptic parties made gains.
-Austria’s economy has been relatively resilient through the eurozone crisis, outperforming the economies of many other EU members, and unemployment is the lowest in the eurozone.
-Yet GDP growth has been modest, and government debt is growing.
+Austria’s economy has been relatively resilient through the eurozone crisis, outperforming many other EU economies.
+Austria still boasts one of the world’s highest GDPs per capita, but recent overall GDP growth has been modest.
+Government debt is growing.
 The government has gradually relinquished control of formerly nationalized oil, gas, steel, and engineering companies and has deregulated telecommunications and electricity.
 Austria has large service and industrial sectors and a small, highly developed agricultural sector.

-Corruption is relatively rare, and cases are routinely reported in the media.
-Enforcement is improving but still somewhat haphazard, and legal proceedings in corruption cases are slow.
-The independent judiciary provides an effective means for protecting property and contractual rights of nationals and foreigners.
-The land registry, overhauled in 2012, is a reliable and accessible system for recording interests in property.
+A 2014 EU anti-corruption report said the government had increased its prevention and prosecution efforts against corruption, which is relatively rare and widely reported in the media.
+The independent judiciary provides effective protection for the property and contractual rights of nationals and foreigners.
+The land registry is a reliable and publicly accessible system for recording interests in property.

-Austria’s top individual income tax rate is 50 percent, and its top corporate tax rate is 25 percent.
+The top income tax rate is 50 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax and a tax on real estate transfers.
-The tax burden equals 43.2 percent of the economy.
-Government expenditures amount to over 50 percent of gross domestic product, and public debt has remained steady at 74 percent of domestic income.
+High social security contributions are shared between employers and employees.
+The overall tax burden equals 42.5 percent of total domestic income.
+Government spending continues to account for over half of total domestic output, and public debt equals approximately 87 percent of GDP.